forrest79/deploy-php/readme.md

 - required `files` for `type => DeployPhp\Assets::UGLIFYJS` - with source files to concatenate and minify
 - required `file` for `type => DeployPhp\Assets::ROLLUP` - with source file to process (example configuration is below)

-Next two parameters are callable function, first is for reading hash from file and second is write hash to file.
+The next two parameters are callable function, the first is for reading hash from file, and the second is to write hash to file.
 In example is shown, how you can write it to neon and use it with Nette DI.

-Last (fourth) parameter is optional and define array with optional settings.
+Last (fourth) parameter is optional and define an array with optional settings.
 More about this is under the example.

 To build assets you need first call `buildDebug($configNeon, $destinationDirectory)` or `buildProduction($configNeon, $destinationDirectory)` method.

 - `$configFile`  file where will be stored actual assets hash that you can use in your application
 - `$destinationDirectory` directory where assets will be built

-First builds assets only if there was some changed file and creates new hash from all files timestamp (and also create map files), the second builds assets everytime and creates hash from every files content.
+First builds assets only if there was some changed file and creates new hash from all files timestamps (and also create map files), the second builds assets every time and creates hash from every file content.

 #### rollup.js environment with Babel